GMZwoods/GMZwoods/README.md

 - 👋 Hi, I’m @GMZwoods
-- 👀 I’m interested in Sports activities, video games, Arts(Music, Visual Arts, Calligraphy), pharmaceuticals, Space/Astrology, Nature and many more !
+- 👀 I’m interested in Sports activities, video games, Arts(Music, Visual Arts, Calligraphy), pharmaceuticals, Space/Astrology, Nature, Spirituality and many more !
 - 🌱 I’m currently learning C#, JavaScript, HTML+Css, SQL
 - 💞️ I’m looking to collaborate on anything to help me grow my skillset and learn more about coding
 - 📫 How to reach me: via Github or LinkedIn